 - calling the service technician frequently for the same concern;

 - needing multiple visits during the same heating season;

 - constantly writing checks simply to keep your house comfortably warm.

 A general rule to remember: if yearly repair costs reach 50% of the present value of the heating system, it’s likely time to replace your furnace.

 2. Energy Efficiency

-Are your utility bills are a little higher than this time last year?
+Are your utility bills are a little more than this time last year?
 That may be a sign that some part of your HVAC system is weakening.
 Most companies can provide a residential energy audit which can show you easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
-It may also be the first step in deciding if your heating unit is giving up.
-Older heating systems can be very inefficient, while newer products are much more efficient at heating your home.
-Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of your new system.
+It may also be the first step in deciding if your heating unit is going out.
+Older heating units can be very inefficient, while newer products are much more efficient at heating your home.
+Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of the new system.